 Having established the severity and extent of the issue, my team went out into the field at 96th Street and Broadway.
 It is a large intersection, with the multiple lanes of traffic on Broadway divided by medians on either side of 96th.
 The southern median includes the entrance to the subway station, which generates a lot of incoming and outgoing foot traffic.
 We observed the intersection extensively, and compared it to the more standard intersection nearby at 96th Street and Amsterdam Avenue.

-We noticed that pedestrians crossing on the north side of the intersection would often get stranded at the median.
+We noticed that pedestrians crossing on the north side of 96th and Broadway would often get stranded at the median.
 They would then try to get to the subway stop on the other side of 96th Street by crossing in the middle of the intersection, where their path would come into conflict with turning vehicles.

 The NYPD, prompted by the recent pedestrian deaths, had apparently noticed the same pattern.
 Their attempt at a solution was to put up barriers along the median so as to deter would-be jaywalkers.
 All that seemed to do was temporarily annoy pedestrians, who would climb over the barriers and cross the street regardless.